 There is no shortage of countries around that world that have seen mining fund armed groups and fuel corruption.
 A strong law is the first step to making sure Afghanistan is not one of them.

-“The Afghan government is understandably impatient to develop mining, but putting in a strong foundation for the sector takes no more time than putting in a weak one – and is surely worth doing given the very real danger of abuses,” Carter said.
+“The Afghan government is understandably impatient to develop mining, but putting in a strong foundation for the sector takes no more time than putting in a weak one – and is surely worth doing given the very real danger of abuses,” Smith said.
 “Proper safeguards are not an obstacle to using Afghanistan’s resources to help the country – they are an essential precondition for it.”

 Notes to editors: